Paul Butterfield (1942-1987)

 December 17, 1942, Chicago, IL

 Butterfield was culturally sophisticated.
 His father was a well-known attorney in the Hyde Park area, and his mother was an artist -- a painter.
 Butterfield took music lessons (flute) from an early age and by the time he reached high school, was studying with the first-chair flautist of the Chicago Symphony.
 He was exposed to both classical music and jazz from an early age.
 Butterfield ran track in high school and was offered a running scholarship to Brown University, which he had to refuse after a serious knee injury.
+At the time of his injury it wasn’t common for people to hire a lawyer if the injury was caused by someone else’s negligence.
+Today, they might reach out to a personal injury law firm like laventlaw.com for help.
 From that point onward, he turned toward the music scene around him.
 He began learning the guitar and harmonica.

 He met singer Nick Gravenites and started hanging around outside of the Chicago blues clubs, listening.
 He and Gravenites began to play together at various campuses -- Ann Arbor, University of Wisconsin, and the University of Chicago.
 His parents sent him off to the University of Illinois, but he would put in a short academic week, return home early (but not check in) and instead play and hang out at the blues clubs.
 Soon, he was doing this six or seven days a week with no school at all.
 When this was discovered by his parents, he then dropped out of college and turned to music full time.